-Contact: andrea.smith@qeh.ox.ac.uk / ☎ 01865 281701 or via TEAMS

-Tuesdays 0930-1730 - available via email all day

-Location: Wednesdays 1330-1730 - First floor Old Building, Room 20.04

-Thursdays 0930-1730 - First floor Old Building, Room 20.04

-NB: This is subject to change
+Contact: andrea.smith@qeh.ox.ac.uk / 🕿 01865 281701 or via TEAMS Tuesdays 0930-1730 - First floor Old Building, Room 20.04 Location: Wednesdays 1330-1730 - First floor Old Building, Room 20.04 Locution.
+Fridays 0930-1730 - available via email/Teams all day NB: This is subject to change

-Course Director 2022-23: Dr Tom Scott-Smith
+Course Director 2023-24: Catherine Briddick

 The Course Director has overall responsibility for the organisation of the degree and convenes the Teaching Committee and Student Consultative Committee meetings.
-Whilst your supervisor is your first point of contact for teaching and academic matters, you can also contact Tom to discuss any course-related issues.
+Whilst your supervisor is your first point of contact for teaching and academic matters, you can also contact Catherine to discuss any course-related issues.